 Can parents buy the badges and certificates?

-Parents are not able to buy badges and certificates directly from the ASA, but they can purchase them from a participating Charter school.
+Parents are not able to buy badges and certificates directly us, but they can purchase them from a participating Charter school.

 How does our school get access to the electronic resources?